KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 }
 ```

-The content of the tables are the items in an array.
-The items have the json keys (e.g. "id" instead of 0)
+The contents of the tables are items in an array.
+The items have the json keys represented as strings (e.g. "id" instead of 0), which the application converts into integer keys.
+Then the contents are encoded with CBOR.
-The application converts the json data in to data with integer keys and then convert the contents to cbor.

 ##### Group object table

 The group object table contains the array of json objects for an Group Object Table entry.

-The group object table contains the following json tags.
+The group object table contains the following json tags:

 - "id" : identifier in the group object table
 - "href" : the href of the point api url